CharizmaticWizard/ParkingGarageApp/README.md

 # ParkingGarageApp
 The product is a computerized parking system, implemented in an Android app.

-For more information, check ParkingGarage.pdf
+For more information and project screenshots, check ParkingGarage.pdf